oscarbranson/latools/docs/_sources/users/intro.rst.txt

 Because it is semi-automated, it is very easy to treat it as a 'black box'.
 **You must not do this.**
 The data you get at the end will only be valid if processed *appropriately*.
-Because ``latools`` brings reproducibility to LA-MS processing, it will be very easy for peers to examine your data processing methods, and identify any shotfalls.
+Because ``latools`` brings reproducibility to LA-MS processing, it will be very easy for peers to examine your data processing methods, and identify any shortfalls.
 In essence: to appropriately use ``latools``, you must understand how it works!

 The best way to understand how it works will be to play around with data processing, but before you do that there are a few things you can do to start you off in the right direction: